 We are professionals dedicated to listening and then equipping our clients to live successfully.
 We desire to see you move toward a more vibrant, more rewarding life.
 Whether you are struggling with a particular issue, or can’t shake the feeling that there should be more to life, Wellsprings Solutions, LLC can help.
 We provide a caring environment in which you can identify and explore those issues that hinder the realization of a healthy life related to home, career, and family/interpersonal relationships.
 The goal is to help provide you with the insights and tools you need to move beyond old, limiting beliefs and reach your full potential.

 Sharon Wegman, MA, NCP, LPC

 All of us experience difficult seasons of life.
 Sometimes, we do not know how to move forward and feel powerless.
 My goal is to help you see your challenges from a different perspective and empower you to navigate your life to a healthier place.
-The life skills we will learn are designed both for the present and the future, so you can sustain the success you have gained.
+The life skills we will learn are designed to sustain your success both for the present and the future.
 I am a visual learner and use a whiteboard to diagram what we discuss visually.
-I often describe my role as bringing light to dark areas, and I employ a wide variety of therapeutic techniques to bring understanding to that which was previously hidden.
+I often describe my role as bringing light to dark areas, and I employ a wide variety of therapeutic techniques to understand what was previously hidden.
 I have been an active accredited counselor since 1997 and have worked with women, families, couples, teens, and children.